Bigaston/pico-8-newgrounds-tutorial/README.md

 }()) // call immediately to start the loop
 ```

-Now you just have to rename your HTML file on `index.html`, create a ZIP Archive with your `.js` file, your `.html` file, and the `bin` and `src` folder.
-Just upload that on Newgrounds and it's done!
+Now you just have to rename your HTML file to `index.html`, create a ZIP Archive with your `.js` file, your `.html` file, the `bin` and `src` folder.
+Just upload the whole archive on Newgrounds and it's done!
 Just unlock the medals to validate it.

 If you like this tutorial, you can [follow me on Twitter](https://twitter.com/Bigaston), visit [my Itch page](https://bigaston.itch.io).

 [![ko-fi](https://www.ko-fi.com/img/donate_sm.png)](https://ko-fi.com/A0A05WS6)

-You can find the demo file [here](./file).

 ## Sources and thanks

 - The Sean explanation of the PICO-8 GPIO ()[here](https://www.lexaloffle.com/bbs/?tid=3909))
 - The Newgrounds.io Javascript API, for the Javascript code ([here](https://bitbucket.org/newgrounds/newgrounds.io-for-javascript-html5))

+Thanks to Asriel for the correction of English.